rigdev/docs/docs/getting-started/server-installation.md

 file](https://github.com/rigdev/rig/blob/main/deploy/charts/rig/values.yaml).

 ### Create an Admin user

-Next step is to create yourself a new Admin user in your new Rig setup.
+The next step is to create yourself a new Admin user in your new Rig setup.
 The Rig docker image comes with a `rig-admin` tool, that can be used for exactly this:

 ```bash
 kubectl exec --stdin --tty --namespace rig-system deploy/rig \